 Steel-look sliding doors provide all the benefits of larger glass panels, better views and more light coming into a home.
 They’re also highly desirable in the steel look with the applied bars, black matt finish and high-specification safety glass.
 Just like their folding sliding door counterparts in the steel look, they can give the grid-like pattern of heritage, Art-Deco or loft-style industrial doors.
 This article explains what you need to know about steel-look sliding doors and helps homeowners and the trade understand these products better.

-Whether referred to as steel-look, steel-replacement, industrial or contemporary, steel look sliding doors come in many different brands and systems.
+Whether referred to as steel-look, steel-replacement, industrial or contemporary, steel-look sliding doors come in many different brands and systems.
 Importantly, when used externally, this style of door uses standard sliding door products.
 There are presently no purpose-designed steel-look sliding doors like its French door alternative.
-However, designed right, these create an attractive and appealing sliding door with a timeless style and a desirable multi-panel appearance with carefully applied glazing bars.
+However, designed right, these create an attractive, appealing sliding door with a timeless style and a desirable multi-panel appearance with carefully applied glazing bars.

 Design details of steel-styled patio doors

 The mullion sightlines of sliding doors are heavily marketed.
 20mm mullions or interlocks are commonplace with a lot of system.
 However, unless the entire door set comes installed within the structure, this is the only area of the doors that’s at this dimension.